paulwinex/hqt/README.md

 by PaylWinex

-This script enables you to use PySide with Houdini.
+This script enables you to use PySide or PyQt4 with Houdini.
 Main differences from default pyqt_houdini.py are:

   - opportunity to have several widgets open at the same time